West African healthcare systems reel as Ebola toll hits 932

 With West Africa's rudimentary healthcare systems swamped, 45 new deaths from Ebola were reported in the three days to Aug.
 4, the WHO said.
 Liberia and Sierra Leone have deployed troops in the worst-hit areas in their remote border region to try to stem the spread of the virus, for which there is no known cure.

-International alarm at the diffusion of the virus increased when a U.S. citizen died in Nigeria last month after flying there from Liberia.
-Authorities said on Wednesday that a Nigerian nurse who had treated Patrick Sawyer had also died of Ebola, and five other people were being treated in an isolation ward in Lagos, Africa's largest city.
+International alarm at the diffusion of the virus increased when a U.S. citizen, Patrick Sawyer, died in Nigeria last month after flying there from Liberia.
+Authorities said on Wednesday that a Nigerian nurse who had treated Sawyer had also died of Ebola, and five other people were being treated in an isolation ward in Lagos, Africa's largest city.

 With doctors on strike, Lagos health commissioner Jide Idris said volunteers were urgently needed to track 70 people who came into contact with Sawyer.
 Only 27 have so far been traced.

-U.S. health regulators on Wednesday authorised an Ebola diagnostic test developed by the Pentagon for use abroad on military personnel, aid workers and emergency responders in laboratories designated to help contain the outbreak.
+U.S. health regulators authorized an Ebola diagnostic test developed by the Pentagon for use abroad on military personnel, aid workers and emergency responders in laboratories designated to help contain the outbreak.

-The test is designed for use on people who have symptoms of Ebola infection, are at risk or may have been exposed to the virus.
+The test is designed for use on people who have symptoms of Ebola infection, are at risk or may have been exposed.
 It can take as long as 21 days for symptoms to appear after infection.

 In Saudi Arabia, a man suspected of contracting Ebola during a recent business trip to Sierra Leone also died early on Wednesday in Jeddah, the Health Ministry said.
 Saudi Arabia has already suspended pilgrimage visas from West African countries, which could prevent those hoping to visit Mecca for the haj in early October.